-It took me a long while to decide to get a new headphone.
+It took me a long while to decide to get new pair of headphones.
 I am not picky, and my old reliable Airpod still works well long after its Apple cousin, the Apple Watch, found itself decommissioned prematurely after cracking a rock during an office cleanup drive at Clovelly Beach in 2019.

 Yet, even though sound quality remains superb, age has caught up, and its battery life significantly reduced.
 It had been my companion for my long walks, office commutes, and even when I am preparing my dinner in the kitchen, listening to my favorite podcasts and Spotify playlists.